Since his introduction in 1981, Mario has become one of the most

 It's hammer time! |

-To go along with the construction site setting of the
+To go along with the construction site setting of the game, Mario was

-necessity, making use of graphical limitations at the time.
-To allow his
+of graphical limitations at the time.
+To allow his movements to stand out

-movements to stand out against his own body and the background, he was given
+against his own body and the background, he was given red overalls and a blue

-drawing hair, which Miyamoto hated.
-As a mouth would be too hard to animate,
+Miyamoto hated to do.
+As a mouth would be too hard to animate, Mario was given a

-Mario was given a mustache and an enlarged nose to further establish his being
+mustache and an enlarged nose to further establish his being a human.
+Mario’s

-games he developed, mostly in cameo roles, as he felt Donkey Kong was the
+character for various games he developed, mostly in cameo roles, as he felt

-strongest character in the game.
+Donkey Kong was the strongest character in the game.

-Donkey Kong Jr. flyer. |
+American Donkey Kong Jr. flyer. |

-Donkey Kong became
+Donkey Kong became a hit,

-tried to duplicate the success with a sequel called Donkey Kong Jr., in
+duplicate the success with a sequel called Donkey Kong Jr., in

 which the titular younger Kong had to rescue his captured father from the

-Mario joined Donkey Kong and Pauline on CBS
+Donkey Kong and Pauline on CBS Saturday

-Saturday mornings in the Donkey Kong portions
+mornings in the Donkey Kong portions

 of Saturday Supercade for two seasons.